 The Capital One Venture card earns you 2X miles per dollar spent on every purchase.
-Plus, you can earn 10X the miles when you book hotels through hotels.com.
+Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
 This is another flexible travel card that awards you lots of airline miles.
 The nice thing too is that you don’t have to stick with one particular airline – you can redeem your miles on any flight and there aren’t any blackout dates.

 New cardholders can earn a one-time bonus of 50,000 miles when they spend $3,000 within the first three months of the account opening.
 That’s equal to $500 in travel!
 You can also receive up to $100 application fee credit for Global Entry or TSA pre-check.
 Miles never expire and there’s no limit on how many you can earn.